co-ment/comt/README.md

 | superuser_name | admin       |
 | superuser_pw   | dev@co-ment |

 These values can be overriden by creating a `custom.yaml` file in the `dev` folder.
-The file `custom.yaml.tmpl` gives a template for the format of this file. if the db_host is empty or 'localhost', or '127.0.0.1', the database is considered local to the box and a postgresql server is installed in the virtual server.
+The file `custom.yaml.tmpl` gives a template for the format of this file.

+If the db_host is empty or 'localhost', or '127.0.0.1', the database is considered local to the box and a postgresql server is installed in the virtual server.

 Otherwise, the server is considered remote and only the postgresql client libraries are installed on the dev box.

 Also in this case, the database (db_name) and user (db_user) are not created automatically.

 You must ensure that they are already created on the postgresql server with the adequate authorizations, and that the user can connect on the 'remote' server from the dev box.

 The creation of the virtual machine will create some files in your source tree (`buildout-dev.cfg, test-suite/start-test-suite-dev.js,...`).
 These files are necessary to the correct operation of the dev virtual machine and should not be touched.
 They are generated by Puppet during the provisioning of the Vagrant box.
 If they need to be adapted you will find them in the `sysconfig` puppet module.

 Please note that they should not be added to the versioning tool (git) and are currently already ignored.

 After you are done with the virtual machine (or if you need to start afresh) they can be cleaned by launching the `clean-testserver.sh` script.
 Please note that except the files directly managed by Vagrant,the script clean **all** trace of the virtual machine in the source tree, including the buildout `bin` and `egg` folders.

 Please refer to the available online documentation for more details on the various tools used here.

 ## Installation (production environment)